 You have two ways to access Anakeesta – you can take the chair lift or wait for a fully-enclosed gondola up the mountain.
 If you have little ones in strollers, the gondola is the way to go, but I saw folks of all ages, shapes, and sizes utilizing the chair lift as well.
 (Another admission: I am not good on chair lifts.
 We learned this on the way up the mountain, while in said chair lift.)

 Anakeesta features gorgeous mountain views, a restaurant, and an amazing zipline adventure.
-My husband and my 10 year old went ziplining, while my 5 year old and I explored the Treetop Canopy Trail and the playground.
+My husband and my 10 year old went ziplining, while my 5 year old and I explored the Treetop Skywalk and the playground.

 PARENT TIP: The zipline course – which has a minimum weight requirement – takes anywhere from 1.5 – 2 hours to complete, and there is not 1.5 – 2 hours’ worth of other things to do at Anakeesta.
 I highly recommend it for older kids, but younger kids will get bored quickly and you can’t just leave due to, you know, being on top of a mountain.